softwareforgood/innocent_tech_app/README.md

 #### Figma
 We use Figma as our wireframe tool.
-The Innocent Tech wireframe can be accessed here: [link] For this wireframe, we are using SPRINT 6 as reference for front end changes.
+The Innocent Tech wireframe can be accessed here: [link]
+NOTE: This is a very expansive wireframe.
+Feel free to explore more, but for this project, we will be using *SPRINT 6* as reference for front end changes.
 - [ ] I received and accepted Figma wireframe invite.
 - [ ] I can access SPRINT 6 on the Figma wireframe.